What is Louisiana's worker classification test in 2026?

 The practical consequence: one worker relationship faces two concurrent classification tests from two different Louisiana agencies, under two different legal frameworks, and a third federal test from the IRS.

-• Civil Code control-or-direction analysis, workers' compensation and tort liability.
-Audited by the Louisiana Workforce Commission OWC (Office of Workers' Compensation).
+- Civil Code control-or-direction analysis, workers' compensation and tort liability.
+Audited by the Louisiana Workforce Commission OWC (Office of Workers' Compensation) under R.S.
+23:1021.
 Misclassification here means the employer becomes liable for work-related injuries as if the contractor were a direct employee.

-• IRS three-category test, federal employment taxes (FICA, FUTA, income tax withholding).
+- IRS three-category test, federal employment taxes (FICA, FUTA, income tax withholding).
+See the IRS independent contractor guidance.
 Can fire independently even if the Louisiana UI test is satisfied.

 The civil-law overlay is what makes Louisiana different from common-law states.
 Article 2747's "control or direction" framing gives Louisiana courts a textual foundation for imposing employee status in disputes that would be purely case-law driven in, say, Texas or Georgia.
 Your classification argument has to survive a statutory text that was drafted in 1808 and is still enforced today.

-A named Teamed compliance specialist handles your Louisiana workers.
-Your in-house legal specialist sees the Civil Code overlay so you don't have to track two concurrent classification frameworks.
+A real HR and legal expert with deep local employment-law expertise handles your Louisiana workers.
+Your specialist sees the Civil Code overlay so you don't have to track two concurrent classification frameworks.
 You see the legal layer; they handle the filing.

 What is the Louisiana RS 23:1711.1 independent contractor safe harbour?